NedaAlip/NLP-Notebook/README.md

 📝**Example Output**

-Prompt:Last night,
+**Prompt**:Last night,
-Generated Text:Last night, I was in the middle of a long day of work, and I was sitting in the middle of the street, and I was thinking about the future of the city.
+**Generated Text**:Last night, I was in the middle of a long day of work, and I was sitting in the middle of the street, and I was thinking about the future of the city.
 I was thinking about the future of the city.
 I was thinking about the